obeskay/resumyt-ai/PROJECT_SUMMARY.md

    - Conduct a thorough security audit of both the anonymous and authenticated user systems.
    - Implement additional measures to prevent abuse and ensure proper rate limiting.
    - Review and enhance data protection measures, especially for user information.
+   - Implement additional checks to prevent potential SQL injection or other database-related vulnerabilities.

 9. **Deployment and DevOps**:
    - Set up a CI/CD pipeline for automated testing and deployment.
    - Optimize the build process and implement environment-specific configurations.
    - Implement monitoring and logging solutions for production environment.
+   - Set up alerts for database-related errors and performance issues.

 10. **Documentation and User Guides**:
     - Create comprehensive API documentation.
     - Write user guides and FAQs for both anonymous and authenticated usage.
     - Develop developer documentation for future maintenance and contributions.
+    - Document the database schema and any constraints or indexes.

 11. **Code Refactoring and Optimization**:
     - Review and refactor code for consistency and adherence to best practices.
     - Optimize imports and remove any unused code or dependencies.
     - Implement code splitting and lazy loading for improved performance.
+    - Consider extracting common database operations into a separate utility module for better maintainability.

 12. **Feature Enhancements**:
     - Implement multi-language support for summaries.
     - Add support for other video platforms beyond YouTube.
     - Explore AI-powered features like sentiment analysis or key point extraction.

+13. **Database Optimization**:
+    - Review and optimize database indexes for improved query performance.
+    - Implement a database migration strategy for future schema changes.
+    - Consider implementing a caching layer to reduce database load for frequently accessed data.

 Remember to continuously update this summary as the project evolves and new features are implemented or planned.